 With the events having so many talks, it was a challenge for them to humanize the experience for the attendees and make it as engaging as a real-life event.
 With Airmeet, the events became huge successes, as the platform helped them engage and have effective interactions among the attendees as if in an in-person event.

 The Quantum Latino event attracted worldwide attention, including big quantum technologies businesses, such as IonQ, Atos, and Honeywell.
 It had 20 sponsors, 10 of which networked and connected with the participants by hosting booths.

 On the events’ participation, David said, “The limit for the Quantum Latino event we set 500, and we hit around that number.
-And in the Careers fair, we had about 1000 as the limit, and we managed to reach that as well.
+And in the Virtual Career fair, we had about 1000 as the limit, and we managed to reach that as well.
 So both the events were quite full.”